What’s New ?

 • 7 Minutes Read

-Group anagrams is one of the commonly asked interview questions to test your knowledge about data structure and problem-solving ability.
+Group anagrams are one of the commonly asked interview questions to test your knowledge about data structure and problem-solving ability.
 Even though the problem's solution is pretty easy, students mostly fail to solve it with the correct approach.
-Therefore, before coding the problem's solution, let us first understand the problem statement and detailed approach to solve it.
+Therefore, you must understand the Group Anagrams Problem with solutions in Java, Python, and C++.

 What is Group Anagrams Problem?